Set up Azure DevOps

 Connect a service user

-Because Azure DevOps forces all authentication to be linked to a user's permissions, we recommend you create a "service user" in Azure DevOps whose permissions will be used to power headless actions in dbt Cloud such as dbt Cloud project repo selection, deployment runs, and CI.
+Because Azure DevOps forces all authentication to be linked to a user's permissions, we recommend an Azure DevOps admin create a "service user" in Azure DevOps whose permissions will be used to power headless actions in dbt Cloud such as dbt Cloud project repo selection, deployment runs, and CI.
 A service user is a pseudo user set up in the same way an admin would set up a real user, but it's given permissions specifically scoped for service to service interactions.
 You should avoid linking authentication to a real Azure DevOps user because if this person leaves your organization, dbt Cloud will lose privileges to the dbt Azure DevOps repositories, causing production runs to fail.

 dbt Cloud will refresh the authentication for the service user on each run triggered by the scheduler, API, or CI.
 If your account does not have any active runs for over 90 days, an admin will need to manually refresh the authentication of the service user by disconnecting and reconnecting the service user's profile via the OAuth flow described above in order to resume headless interactions like project set up, deployment runs, and CI.